Skip to main content

 Often the first choice.
 They know the person well and understand their needs and preferences.

-• Professional deputies
+• Professional Deputies

-These are solicitors or specialists appointed when no suitable family member is available or where the estate is large or complex.
+These are Solicitors or specialists appointed when no suitable family member is available or where the estate is large or complex.

 • Local authority representatives

-In some cases, a council officer may act as a deputy, especially if the person with dementia is in state-funded care and has no family.
+In some cases, a council officer may act as a Deputy, especially if the person with dementia is in state-funded care and has no family.

 who can act as a deputy